 19. Go for a hike

-Bundle up and take an afternoon and visit your favorite hiking trail.
-Enjoy the quiet along with the outdoor sights and sounds of winter.
+Get away from the hustle and bustle and bundle up for the outdoors.
+Take an afternoon to visit your favorite hiking trail and enjoy the quiet along with the sights and sounds of winter.

 20. Watch a Christmas movie